20% off your first purchase with code: SHOP24

 Alternative Backpack Storage Ideas

-As teachers, there's no perfect solution to these problems.
+As teachers, there’s no perfect solution.
 We have to work with the available space in our rooms.
-It's not like we can just knock down a wall and put up an addition.
+It’s not like we can just knock down a wall or put up an addition.

-But before you just accept whatever set-up seems to already be in place, I encourage you to spend a little extra time at the beginning of the year thinking about the different ways to manage backpacks besides the traditional coat hooks by the door.
+But before you just accept whatever set-up is already in place, I encourage you to spend a little extra time at the beginning of the year thinking about different backpack storage ideas.
+There are many creative ways to manage backpacks besides the traditional coat hooks by the door.

 Here are some backpack storage ideas to consider:

-When I was in second grade (as a teacher), one entire long wall was full of divided shelves - more than any teacher could ever dream of using.
+When I taught second grade, one entire long wall was full of divided shelves – more than any teacher could ever dream of using.
 I filled a bunch of them with books.
 I filled more with bins of task cards, school supplies, and math manipulatives.
 I still had at least 20 feet of shelves left.
 So I decided to forgo the backpack hooks by the front door and turn the shelves into cubbies.

 • Each student had their own area – no inter-mingling (odors, lice, etc.)